rafahalani/EchoBot/README.md

 The end user inputs a message into the EchoBot input field.
 The end user can submit their input by way of the send button or by pressing the enter key.

-Then the EchoBot responds with the same message in a new reply.
+Then the EchoBot responds with a copy of the input in a new reply.
+The reply of the EchoBot starts with a capital letter.

 ### API